Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: The f(G, B) gravity formalism

-A novel approach to modified gravity was proposed by Boehmer and Jensko \cite{BJ}, who revisited the Einstein-Hilbert action of General Relativity with a focus on boundary contributions.
-In their formulation, the Ricci scalar $R$, can be split into a bulk term $G$ and a boundary term $B$, leading to a second-order theory that avoids the introduction of ghosts in the form of higher derivative terms.
+A novel approach to modified gravity was proposed in~\cite{BJ}, who revisited the Einstein-Hilbert action of General Relativity with a focus on boundary contributions.
+In their formulation, the Ricci scalar $R$, can be split into a bulk term $G$ and a boundary term $B$, leading to a second-order theory which can avoid the introduction of ghosts in the form of higher derivative terms.
 This split is not novel and has been understood since the early days of general relativity.
-However it did not receive detailed attention certainly not in the area of astrophysics.
+However, it did not receive detailed attention certainly not in the area of astrophysics.
 The standard Einstein-Hilbert action reads

 Separating the bulk and boundary, the Ricci scalar or curvature scalar $R$, may be expressed in the fform

 in terms of the bulk $G$ and boundary $B$.
 Consequently, the Einstein-Hilbert action can be rewritten in terms of the bulk and boundary contributions as